-7 High-Key Awesome Sephora Beauty Products to Buy Right Now
+7 Awesome Sephora Beauty Products to Buy Right Now

-When any normal human realized it was July 1, they probably started thinking about their barbecue plans or took a brief, but anxious, inventory of their red, white, and blue clothing.
+When any normal human realized it was July 1, they probably started thinking about their barbecue plans or took a quick inventory of their red, white, and blue clothing.
 But for us, there was only one thing we could think about the very damn second that June wrapped up: Sephora’s.
 New.
 Arrivals.

 MORE: The 7 Best Sunscreens Real Moms Swear By